Driving in Iceland

-From seasonal dangers like snow, sleet, strong winds, and low sun, to blind hills, free-roaming animals, and more, there are plenty of things to be aware of when taking to the road.
+From seasonal dangers like snow, sleet, strong winds, and low sun, to blind hills, free-roaming animals, and more, there are plenty of things to be aware of when taking to the road here.
 You will also need to be aware of driving rules and regulations, where you can park, what side of the road to drive on, and how to stay safe on the roads.

 Although many driving rules are similar to those of the USA, the UK, and most of Europe, Iceland does have some enforced rules to adapt to the country’s unique conditions and experiences.
 We’ve broken down some that are worth noting:

-There are three types of roads in Iceland: Paved, gravel, and F-roads.
+There are three types of roads in Iceland: Paved, gravel, and F-Roads.
 The types of roads you should be prepared for depend on when and where you are planning on visiting.

 Paved roads are relatively straightforward.
 If you are driving The Ring Road, most of your journey will be paved and well-maintained; however, it’s important to be aware of driving in the winter even on paved roads.
 Although well-maintained, there can be times when sections haven’t been resurfaced in a while, so it is worth traveling with caution.

-Gravel roads are common throughout the country, and a section of the R1 is a gravel road around Eastern Iceland.
+Gravel roads are common throughout the country, and a section of the Route 1 is a gravel road around Eastern Iceland.
 Other common places to encounter gravel roads are turn-offs towards attractions or less frequently visited roads.
 Usually, these roads are fine for a 2-wheel drive; however, some may require a 4×4.
 If this is the case, it is heavily signposted.

 Gravel roads are also the main cause of accidents in Iceland, and the main reason for this is speed.
 When a paved road turns into a gravel road, it is important to slow right down to let yourself and the car adjust to the new surface.
 A common thing for visitors to get wrong is not slowing down enough, which can result in an accident.